Terminal State¶

 Characteristics:

-- Supervisor is connected
+- Client is connected

 - I/O is being forwarded